 Networking

-This page explains networking for Memorystore for Valkey.
+This page explains how to use networking for Memorystore for Valkey.
+The page also describes the following information about networking:

 Networking setup guidance

 • Your goal is to create a Memorystore for Valkey instance.
-You are reading this page to learn if you have the required prerequisites necessary to create the instance.
+You're reading this page to learn if you have the required prerequisites to create the instance.

-• Once you know the proper service connection policy has been established for your network, your goal is to get the full network name (that has the format projects/NETWORK_PROJECT_ID/global/networks/NETWORK_ID) from your Network Admin so you can use it to Create an instance.
+• After you know that a service connection policy is established for your network, get the full network name (that has the format of projects/NETWORK_PROJECT_ID/global/networks/NETWORK_ID) from your Network Admin so that you can use it to create the instance.

-• Your goal is to find out if the proper service connection policy has been created for the network and in the region on which the Valkey Admin wants to deploy a Memorystore for Valkey instance.
+• Your goal is to find out if a service connection policy is created for the network and if it's located in the region where the Valkey Admin wants to deploy a Memorystore for Valkey instance.

-• Your next goal is to provide the network name to the Valkey Admin so they can use it to create an instance.
+• Your next goal is to provide the network name to the Valkey Admin so that they can use it to create the instance.

 Memorystore for Valkey has the following networking characteristics:

-• The only networking connectivity method that can be used for Memorystore for Valkey is Private Service Connect service connectivity automation (enabled by service connection policies).
-For more details, see Service connection policies.
+• The only networking connectivity method that you can use for Memorystore for Valkey is Private Service Connect service connectivity automation.
+This method is enabled by service connection policies.
+For more information, see About service connection policies.

-• If the correct service connection policy exists, service connectivity automation automatically deploys connectivity for a Memorystore for Valkey instance during instance creation.
+• If the correct service connection policy exists, then as you create the instance, service connectivity automation deploys connectivity for the instance automatically.

 Prerequisites required before creating an instance